Key scholarship details

 Benefits

 The CPP is paid as a one-off allowance for each placement subject (in advance where possible).
-If you withdraw from your course after you have received the payment, you must return the payment for the amount equivalent to the period of placement not undertaken.

 Only placement weeks undertaken after 1 July 2025 can be considered.
 For students undertaking their final semester of study in 2025, the number of funded weeks may be adjusted to reflect the number of placement weeks undertaken after 1 July 2025.